-National Prevention Week takes place in May and is the perfect opportunity to remind your community about the importance of substance abuse prevention and mental health before the summer begins.
+National Prevention Week in May is the perfect opportunity to remind your community about substance abuse prevention and mental health before the summer begins.

 By hosting an event that ties into National Prevention Week in your community, you can increase awareness about the prevention of substance abuse and mental disorders, and kick off the summer season in a way that promotes healthy lifestyle choices.

 There are endless ways to bring National Prevention Week to your community.
 Check out National Prevention Week Event Ideas that can help you brainstorm events you'd like to host and cost-saving strategies.

 Your event planning can also go beyond National Prevention Week and align with other SAMHSA observances such as: